puppetlabs/puppet-docs/source/puppet/5.3/config_file_autosign.markdown

 ## More about autosigning

-Puppet also provides a policy-based interface for autosigning, which can be more flexible and secure.
-The `autosign.conf` file is the simpler and less secure method.
+Since any host can request any certname, autosigning with `autosign.conf` is essentially insecure.
+Puppet also provides a policy-based interface for autosigning, which can be more flexible and secure but more complex to set up and configure.

 For more details, see [the reference page about certificate autosigning][autosigning].